Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

 social media, shared secrets and certificates.
 These middleware packages will all work togther because each one will look to see if the user is already identified before trying to perform its own identification.
-The first middleware in the pipeline that successfully identifies the user will supply the user identity to the reast of the pipeline and other identification middleware will not make any additional user identification attempts after the user is identified.
+The first middleware in the pipeline that successfully identifies the user will supply the user identity to the rest of the pipeline and other identification middleware will not make any additional user identification attempts after the user is identified.

+Note that their are other types of middleware designed to be an additional identification factor.
+These multi-factor identification middleware will perform the secondary identification after another middleware has succesfully identified the caller.
+These multi-factor identification middlewares should run after the primary identification because they generally need an identified user to work.
+For example a secondary identification based on IP address will look at the user identified by the earlier middleware, look up the last known IP address for this user, and verrify that the current resquest is from the same IP address.

 Note that this middleware can store a cookie on the browser to indicate who the user is logged in as.
 The lifetime of the cookie is configurable and defaults to 90 days.